Overview

 Organize your agents with tags to help your team discover and select the right agent for their needs.Adding Tags

-Tags are created automatically when you assign them to an agent:- In the agent editor, find the Tags field under General settings
+Tags are created automatically when you assign them to an agent:Using Tags in Chat

 When starting a conversation, users can filter agents by tag:- Click Switch Agent to open the agent selector